Bible Meaning: A judge

 The city the Danites want, however, is in the territory given to the tribe of Naphtali.
 As Dan was the older brother of Naphtali, the tribe likely felt their incursion would be tolerated and free from any reprisals by their younger brother's descendants.
 After slaughtering the city's inhabitants, they rename the town in honor of the tribe's founder.
 The city is soon used as an Old Testament reference to designate the northern-most point of Israel.

-Dan, for reasons discussed in a separate article on Biblestudy.org, is the only Israelite tribe not listed in Revelation 7.
+Dan is also the only Israelite tribe not listed in Revelation 7.

 Genesis 30:5 - 6